 Whalehead is an historic house museum on the northern Outer Banks.
 The grand residence, dressed in bold yellow and striking copper, stands on a vast green lawn bordering the Currituck Sound.
 At first sight of the more than 21,000-square-foot Art Nouveau home, so out of place in the Outer Banks landscape, it’s immediately apparent that it has an intriguing past and a fascinating story to tell.

 Whalehead is open to the public for tours.
 Give them a call for operating hours and tour prices.
-Whalehead sits on 39 acres of pristine soundfront property providing bike paths, a public boat ramp and areas for picnicking, fishing and crabbing and is in Historic Corolla along with the Outer Banks Center for Wildlife Education and next to the Currituck Beach Lighthouse.
-The grounds of Whalehead are perfect for a relaxing afternoon outdoors away from the beach and are available to rent for ceremonies and receptions as well as for corporate events and family reunions.
+Whalehead sits on 39 acres of pristine soundfront property providing bike paths, a public boat ramp and areas for picnicking, fishing and crabbing.
+It is in Historic Corolla Village along with the Outer Banks Center for Wildlife Education and next to the Currituck Beach Lighthouse.
+The grounds of Whalehead are perfect for a relaxing afternoon outdoors away from the beach and are available to rent for wedding ceremonies and receptions as well as for corporate events and family reunions.